(Click the character infographic to download.)

 Out upon her!
 Thou torturest me, Tubal.

-turquoise; I had it of Leah when I was a bachelor:
+It was my turquoise!
+I had it of Leah when I was a

 bachelor.
 I would not have given it for a wilderness

 The turquoise ring Jessica discarded is important to Shylock because it was a gift from his dead wife, not because it's worth a lot of money.
 So here, we can see that Shylock isn't exactly the money-grubbing villain he's been made out to be.

 Shylock's pained response to Jessica's actions reveal that he is deeply human, a point that he makes at a pivotal moment in the play, when Salerio and Solanio taunt him with Jessica's elopement:

 a Jew eyes? hath not a Jew hands, organs, dimensions,